 This is a great chance to bring the people of Congleton together to celebrate our town, its history and all the many things that are special about Congleton.
 It will hopefully offer an opportunity for the town to come back together after months of social distancing and cancelled events.

-Next year, the celebrations will open with a real medieval feel, proposed activities include:
+The celebrations will open with a real medieval feel, proposed activities include:

 Heraldic FlagsTown centre buildings will be adorned with heraldic flags during the summer months and Mountbatten Way will be decorated with colour as heraldic banners fly high.